-23.1 Policy responsibilities
+Policy responsibilities

-Outline the roles and responsibilities of all Council Officials involved, including the General Manager and 'all staff' as appropriate.
-The responsible manager and / or director may have additional responsibilities such as maintaining a register, approving submissions or providing training.
+24.1 Outline the roles and responsibilities of all Council Officials involved, including the General Manager and 'all staff' as appropriate.
+The responsible manager and / ordirector may have additional responsibilities such as maintaining a register, approving submissions or providing training.